dconco/phpspa/docs/security-content-security-policy.md

 ## Security: Content Security Policy (CSP)

-To protect your application from Cross-Site Scripting (XSS) attacks, `phpspa` includes a simple helper for implementing a **nonce-based Content Security Policy**.
+To protect your application from Cross-Site Scripting (XSS) attacks, PhpSPA includes a simple helper for implementing a **nonce-based Content Security Policy**.
 This ensures that only the inline scripts and styles you've authorized can be executed by the browser.

 -----